Mario-Kart-Felix/CloudBleed_Project_2019/README.md

 # Cloudbleed Project

+Rails app generated with lewagon/rails-templates, created by the Le Wagon coding bootcamp team.

+<script type="text/javascript" src="/isp/files/readmore.js"></script><script ...
+Only contact ISP if you requested a Criminal Record Review Challenge. ...
+For detailed information on Criminal History Report fees, click the link to see our Criminal
 ## Project Overview
 The goal of this project is to provide a working framework to show how causal modeling can be used to assist in determining cybersecurity.